DONATE

 “In the early stages, most patients will not have symptoms.
 So it’s one of the reasons why it is very difficult to diagnose.”

-One of the patients to receive glaucoma surgery as part of the training was 54-year-old Ubalaka Chris from Abuja, who noticed a problem with his vision in 2009.
+One of the patients to receive glaucoma surgery as part of the training was a 54-year-old man from Abuja, who noticed a problem with his vision in 2009.

 “I feel happy [about having the surgery now] because at least it will reduce part of the problem for me,” he says.
 “From what I was told, after the surgery, I will be able to at least manage the problem and I can take care of it.”

-Ubalaka’s surgery also encouraged one of his family members to get screened too, as he had a similar problem with his eyes.
-“I called one of my cousins who informed me that yes, he had glaucoma.
+Once patients have been referred for treatment, they can sometimes help to encourage others to seek treatment as well, as this patient did: “I called one of my cousins who informed me that yes, he had glaucoma.
 When I called him and told him [I was having surgery], he said he was the having the same problem, that he has gone for surgery and he is managing it.”

 A nurse dressed in scrubs escorts a man out of the operating theatre after glaucoma surgery.

-A nurse escorts glaucoma patient Ubalaka Chris out of theatre after his operation.
+A nurse escorts a glaucoma patient out of theatre after his operation.

 Dr Fatima Kyari, one of the Keep Sight trainers, is an ophthalmologist who focused on glaucoma as part of her PhD research.
 She highlights the importance of getting checked if you have a family member with the condition.
 “If a person has glaucoma, there is a high risk their parents, siblings or children may be affected,” she says.
 “So any person that has glaucoma should encourage those relatives to have their eyes checked as well.